Celo L2 Specification

 Testnet and Contract Addresses

-The Celo Dango testnet uses the EigenDA Holesky testnet.
+The Celo Alfajores and Baklava testnets use the EigenDA Holesky testnet.
 For the current list of deployed contract addresses, please refer to the EigenLayer's Current Testnet Deployment page.

 Finality